John Peel

 Throughout the years, Peel experimented frequently with music and occasionally appeared on television as a presenter of shows like Top of the Pops.

-Almost every influential band you can think of from the UK and US over the last dozen years has their own Peel Session, from Blur, to Nirvana, and countless others.
+Almost every influential band you can think of from the UK and US over the last dozen years has their own Peel Session, from Blur to Nirvana and countless others.

 The John Peel sessions were more than just a gimmick for Peel.
-They were an opportunity for him to follow his dreams of sharing the music that he loved with the world.
+They were an opportunity for him to follow his dreams of sharing the music he loved with the world.

 The limitations of the era left the BBC hiring orchestras and bands so that they could render cover versions of the music that listeners wanted to hear.